Johnny Ford

-Johnny L. Ford (born August 23, 1942 in Midway, Alabama) is an American politician and mayor of Tuskegee, Alabama, and a former Alabama State Representative.
+Johnny L. Ford (born August 23, 1942) is an American politician who is a former mayor of Tuskegee, Alabama and Alabama State Representative.

 Early life and education

 He was raised as a child and attended elementary school in Tuskegee.
-He is a graduate of Tuskegee Institute High School.
-Ford received his B.A. in History and Sociology from Knoxville College, his Master's of Public Administration from Auburn University Montgomery, and has received four Honorary Doctorate Degrees.
+Ford is a graduate of Tuskegee Institute High School.
+Ford received his B.A. in History and Sociology from Knoxville College and his Master's of Public Administration from Auburn University Montgomery, and has received four Honorary Doctorate Degrees.

 Personal life

 Ford is Catholic, and married a White woman in a Roman Catholic ceremony at a time when miscegenation was still illegal in Alabama.
 They have three children: John, Christopher, and Tiffany.